citixensas/citixen-authorization/README.rst

 Citixen Authorization
 =============================

-A simple application to manage companies, headquarters and the authorization system in general.
+A simple application to manage the authorization system in general.

 Documentation
 -------------